wavefrontHQ/opentelemetry-examples/python-example/README.md

 ![Here is how it works:](https://github.com/wavefrontHQ/opentelemetry-examples/blob/master/resources/TraceFlow.png?raw=true)

-If you have not set up an OpenTelemetry Collector or Wavefront proxy yet, then check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).
+To set up an OpenTelemetry Collector or Wavefront proxy, check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).

-#### Step 1: Get your example application
+#### Step 1: Get our example application

-You can easily instrument your application, but if you do not have one then refer to a following simple application.
+The instrumentation works with any application, for this walk through we will refer to the following simple application.
 Our example application is a locally hosted server that responds with “Hello, World!“ every time we access it.

 ```python
 from flask import Flask